 Frisco has been Samana’s home for many years.
-It’s where he spent his teenage years, where he returned after serving in the U.S. Navy, and where he launched his solar panel installation business, 1 Solar Solution.
+He spent his teenage years here, where he returned after serving in the U.S. Navy, and where he launched his solar panel installation business, 1 Solar Solution.
 When Mehta called him with the proposition, he was eager to help.
 Now, more than a month after the grassroots effort began, Samana is struck by how much #EverybodyEatz has grown.

 The first iteration of the event was in early April, when Mehta gave 200 meals to the healthcare workers at Parkland Memorial Hospital in Dallas.

-At the last big donation day, Samana remembers huge lines the entire time they were serving and the Richardson police had blocked off the whole area.
+At the last big donation day, Samana remembers huge lines the entire time they were serving, causing the Richardson police to block off the whole area.